Petzl Volta Review

 That said, the 7.5% static elongation figure means that you should expect this cord to stretch a fair bit if you weight it while seconding or top-roping.
 This can be frustrating or even a bit frightening, depending on the situation or the experience level of the second climber.
 Stretch like this is unavoidable in a climbing rope though, a necessary downside of using a dynamic rope.
 This one won't stretch nearly as far as the bungee cord-esque ropes in the review that are in the 9% range for this statistic.

-This rope is right around an average price for a high end, dry treated climbing rope.
-In general, thinner ropes are a bit more expensive, and of course dry treatment also adds to the expense.
+This rope is right around an average price for a high-end, dry treated climbing rope.
+In general, thinner ropes are a bit more expensive, and dry treatment also adds to the expense.
 As we have mentioned before, the value you get out of this rope will likely be dependent on how you use it.
 Thrash it at the sport cliff and you will feel ripped off — do yourself a favor and just buy a 9.5 or thicker instead.
 Use it sparingly while sport climbing and take care to avoid potential core-shotting situations in the alpine, and there is no reason this rope won't last for many great adventures, providing excellent value.
 Since we feel it is worthy of our Top Pick award, we clearly think it's worth spending the money on.

 The Petzl Volta is a high-end, skinny single rope designed for use while alpine climbing.
 Its Duratec dry treatment works to protect the sheath and the core, and served us great on rainy days and wet glaciers in the Bugaboos.
 Its most remarkable feature is its incredible handle; you will be hard-pressed to ever find a rope as soft and as supple and easy to manipulate.
 If you are looking to shave some weight for routes on large peaks or with large approaches, but want one that passes the durability test, we highly recommend the Volta.